 The purpose of fermentation is to use bacteria on specific food types to build a community of bacteria that benefits the gastrointestinal tract.
 The benefits of eating fermented veggies can include gut healing, helping break down food, and adding additional vitamins to the body through diet.
 Fermenting is a good way to build live bacteria cultures.
 As well, fermenting can used without refrigeration and the food contents are still safe to serve and eat.

 The amount of bacteria found in a 1 cup jar of fermented veggies is somewhere around 1 billion live bacteria per tsp.
 As well, the content of vitamins is also exacerbated.
-B vitamins in particular created by the breakdown of veggie products by bacteria inside the air tight jar.
+B vitamins in particular created by the breakdown of veggie products by bacteria inside the airtight jar.
 Vitamin C is also available in increased amounts.

 Because the jar is sealed no oxygen can get through, enabling a controlled or what some people call a selective environment.
 Bacteria are either considered aerobic or anaerobic.
-Meaning either they can thrive with air or thrive with out.
+Meaning either they can thrive with air or thrive without.
 Some bacteria can utilize both environments.
 Bacteria used in fermentation can do both.

 To limit oxygen space inside the jar we fill the jar with water as high as we can over all the foods we have selected to put inside.
 Once the air is controlled or limited, the bacteria will create vitamin B via biochemical processes to create energy to survive.
 This is why B vitamins are found to be extremely high inside fermented foods.

 The controlled environment also prevents things from growing such as mold.
 Mold actually requires air to grow.
-Nonetheless, mold can still grow in the selective environment.
+Nonetheless, mold can still grow in a selective environment.
 However, the amount of time the mold grows is limited.
 Having a limited amount of air allows for a slower growth rate of the mold.
 Once fermented veggies are created, it is good to leave as little air as possible.
 After eating at least half a jar, the rest should be moved to a smaller jar and kept refrigerated to prevent mold.

 It takes about 1 week to ferment veggies in a moderate to warm environment.
 Although, you can still do it in 3 days if you are in a rush.
 Best fermented veggies are made when the jar sits for at least 2 weeks without any change to the selective environment, such as opening the lid.
 In 3 days you should start to see your masterpiece bubble.
 This is how you know your fermentation is working.